-If you have the time, it’s interesting to walk make the .5mile (.9km) along the coast to the south to see the beautiful centuries-old stonework of the inlet channel to Grey Salina, part of the
+If you have the time, it’s interesting to make the 0.5-mile (0.9 km) walk along the coast to the south to see the beautiful centuries-old stonework of the inlet channel to Grey Salina, part of the historical salt industry.

 There are sections of relatively hard limestone ironshore coastline, but much of the area is hard sandy dune.